prashantbaher/tcc-blog/_drafts/solidworks-macros/move-copy-sketch-entities.md

 ## Introduction

-In this post, I tell you about **how to Edit Circular Sketch Pattern using Solidworks VBA Macros** in a Sketch.
+In this post, I tell you about **how to Move/Copy Sketch Entities using Solidworks VBA Macros** in a Sketch.

-In this post, I explain about `EditCircularSketchStepAndRepeat` method from **Solidworks** `SketchManager` object.
+In this post, I explain about `MoveOrCopy` method from **Solidworks** `ModelDoc2`'s `Extension` object.

 This method is ***most updated*** method, I found in *Solidworks API Help*.

-So ***use this method*** if you want to *edit existing Circular Sketch Pattern*.
+So ***use this method*** if you want to *MoveOrCopy Sketch Entities*.

-This post is a little different of previous **[Solidworks Macro - Circular Sketch Pattern From VBA Macro](/solidworks-macro/Circular-skech-pattern)** post.
+This post is similar to previous **[Solidworks Macro - Edit Circular Sketch Pattern From VBA Macro](/solidworks-macro/edit-circular-skech-pattern)** post.

-There are 2 changes I have made, which I am going to use on future posts also.

-These change are explain below:

- - In this post I used `code sample` from **[General - Fix Unit Issue](/solidworks-macro/unit-correction)** post to fix unit conversion issue and show how to use it.

- - In input parameter of `EditCircularSketchStepAndRepeat` method, I passed variables not direct values.
-This helps us to maintain the code and modification of existing code is simple.
+If you have not visited my previous **[Solidworks Macro - Edit Circular Sketch Pattern From VBA Macro](/solidworks-macro/edit-circular-skech-pattern)** post, then please do check-it if you want to learn Editing Circular Sketch Pattern from VBA Macros.

 ---